dhis2/dhis2-android-docs/content/capture-app/visual-configurations.md

 #### GS1 Data Matrix codes (New 2.6) { #capture_app_visual_gs1 }

-If a field rendering is configured as QR, the Android App will also be able to capture GS1 Data Matrix codes.
+If an attribute or data element rendering type is configured as QR code, the Android App will be able to read and process the string as GS1 Data Matrix codes.

-Used with d2:extractDataMatrixValue(key, dataMatrixText) program rule configuration, individual GS1 values will be render in the form field.
+Combined with the use of d2 functions in program rules, the different fields of a GS1 code can be saved into different data elements or attributes (d2:extractDataMatrixValue(key, dataMatrixText)).

 ![](resources/images/capture-app-image184.png){ width=20%}
 ![](resources/images/capture-app-image200.png){ width=20%}